 The hearing will be conducted in an informal manner, but full opportunity will be afforded to the student to be heard and to present such relevant matters as he/she may wish.
 Such hearings will be private and not open to the public, unless a public hearing is requested in writing by the parent or guardian.
 At any hearing, the parents or legal guardian have the right to legal counsel and to all other regular rights, including the right to question all witnesses who appear.
 However, the cost of such counsel will not be paid by the School District.
 The parent or guardian shall have the right to appeal the decision of the Hearing Officer upholding an expulsion to the Board of Education.
-The student and his/her parent or guardian will attend the appeal before the Board.
-An appeal shall take place at the next Board meeting immediately following receipt of written request to appeal at a time and place designated by the Board, and a decision shall be rendered within ten (10) days of the appeal.
-The student may be suspended from school and all school property (except for appeal procedures, or by prior permission) and may not attend any school-related function or athletic events involving Aiken School District students, whether occurring within the School District or at another location.
+The student and his/her parent or guardian will attend the appeal hearing-before the Board.
+An appeal hearing-shall take place at the next Board meeting immediately following receipt of written request to appeal at a time and place designated by the Board, and a decision shall be rendered within ten (10) days of the hearing appeal.
+The student may be suspended from school and all school activities while the expulsion procedures are pending.
+An expelled student is not allowed upon any school property (except for appeal procedures, or by prior permission) and may not attend any school-related function or athletic events involving Aiken School District students, whether occurring within the School District or at another location.

-Any student recommended for expulsion who, as a result of a hearing of such recommendation to the Hearing Officer or an appeal of the Hearing Officer's decision to the Board of Education, is allowed to return to school on probation will receive a decision letter in which the consequences of the status of probation or strict probation are set forth.
+Any student recommended for expulsion who, as a result of a hearing nappeal of such recommendation to the Hearing Officer or an appeal of the Hearing Officer's decision to the Board of Education, is allowed to return to school on probation will receive a decision letter in which the consequences of the status of probation or strict probation are set forth.
 In either case, such student will be considered to have violated that probationary status on the occasion of a subsequent suspension or expulsion level offense, or a less than suspension offense if the same violates the terms of the imposed strict probation.
 Such violation of probation will result in immediate suspension from school and reinstatement of the expulsion recommendation.
 An appeal of this action may be made to the Hearing Officer or Board of Education, whichever imposed the probation.